wp-plugins/secontactform/secontactform/ReadMe.txt

 Contact us for any issue, bug fix.

 == Change Log ==
+1.1.4
+-Changed country field from text field to select field -A default list of countries are preloaded
+-Added option to define own list of countries

 1.1.3
 -Updated error in custom field 1 loading values in custom field 2 -Captcha field correctly aligned